 2. Learn the vocabulary in English to talk about job contracts.
 Read and translate the examples.
-Make up your own sentences with the words from the left-hand column.
+Make up your own sentences with the words from the left-handcolumn.

+Word combinations Examples

+A'binding contract'is one which • We have a legally binding

+cannot be legally avoided or contract and you must supply us

+stopped. with these services.

+• You can't walk out on your

+binding contract just because you

+have received a better offer

+elsewhere.

-Word combinations Examples A binding contract is one which cannot - We have a legally binding contract and be legally avoided or stopped. you must supply us with these services.
-An exclusive contract is one which - You have an exclusive contract to work prevents the person from working with with us and you cannot take on work for other people. anybody.
-A renewable contract is one which can - To work on this project, we can offer be continued after it has finished by a new you a non-renewable contract of one one. year.
-The opposite of this is a non- renewable - The contract is for one year, renewable contract. for a second year if we are satisfied with your work.
-A temporary contract is one that is not - We can give you a temporary contract permanent for six months.
-A valid contract is one that has legal - This contract is not valid until it is force. signed by both parties.
-The terms of contract are the conditions - Under the terms of your contract, you contained within the contract. have to work on some Sundays.
-If you draw up a contract, you prepare it. - I'll draw up a contract for you and you can sign it tomorrow.
-If you get out of a contract, you are no - I'm not happy in my job and need to find longer bound by it. a way to get out of my contract.
-If you go through a contract, you look at - We need to spend a few minutes going it in detail. through your contract.
+An'exclusive contract'is one • You have an exclusive which prevents the person from contract to work with us and you working with other people. cannot take on work for anybody else. • I think we should offer her an exclusive contract so that she only works for us.
+A 'renewable contract'is one • To work on this project, we which can be continued after it can offer you a non-renewable has finished by a new one.
+The contract of one year. opposite of this is a 'non- • The contract is for one year, renewable contract'. renewable for a second year if we are satisfied with your work.
+A 'temporary contract'is one • We can give you a that is not permanent. temporary contract for six months. • You'll start on a temporary contract and we may then offer you a permanent one.
+A 'valid contract' is one that has • This contract is not valid legal force. until it is signed by both parties. • This letter is not a valid contract.
+I want a proper one.
+A'breach of contract'is when the • If you don't agree to move to person does something which Paris, you will be in breach of breaks the terms of the contract. your contract. • If you refuse to work on Sunday, that is a breach of contract and we will dismiss you.
+The 'terms of contract'are the • Under the terms of your conditions contained within the contract, you have to work on contract. some Sundays. • You are asking me to do something which is not in the terms of my contract.
+If you 'draw up' a contract, you • I'll draw up a contract for

+prepare it. you and you can sign it

+tomorrow.

+• I'll get a new contract drawn

+up including the new terms and

+conditions.

+If you 'get out of' a contract, you • I'm not happy in my job and

+are no longer bound by it. need to find a way to get out of my

+contract.

+• I think she's being difficult

+because she wants to get out of

+her contract with us.

+If you 'go through' a contract, you • We need to spend a few

+look at it in detail. minutes going through your

+contract.

+• Make sure you go through

+your contract carefully before you

+sign it.